The Beast (Neon Genesis Evangelion): Reception

 The first scene with Seele inspired a similar scene from the manga Jujutsu Kaisen 0, in which the lead Yuta Okkotsu is questioned by people seeking to control a Curse following him; writer Gege Akutami declared himself a fan of Anno's works.
 British rock band Fightstar named the song "Unfamiliar Ceilings", contained in the album One Day Son, This Will All Be Yours, after Neon Genesis Evangelion.
+Sachiel's design inspired Jordan Vogt-Roberts for Kong: Skull Islands Skullcrawler.
 The scene of Eva-01 going berserk is also referenced in an episode of the US cartoon Invader Zim.
+Official merchandise based on the episode has also been released, including lighters, T-shirts and reproductions of the battle against Sachiel.